Om-Amin/MIST-4610-Project/README.md

 6. Query 6 lists the most borrowed genres by month and their respective total borrows.
 <img width="528" alt="Screenshot 2024-10-13 at 11 30 10 PM" src="https://github.com/user-attachments/assets/cbd73879-a3a9-4b0f-b45b-c62236de7ba5">

-Query 6 Provides insights into genre preferences based on borrowing trends over time, helping the library adjust its inventory and marketing focus.
+Query 6 is useful in that it helps to identify borrowing trends over time.
+Using this information, the library can make informed decisions on what genres to promote and acquire for different periods of the year.
+For example, media falling under the horror genre should be prioritized during October.

 7. Query 7 lists the employees that manage more than one section and how many sections they manage in total.
 <img width="569" alt="Screenshot 2024-10-13 at 11 30 21 PM" src="https://github.com/user-attachments/assets/11911ba0-03e3-4c05-90a9-0db44a6eade3">